-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+State laws, regulations and policies referenced in the specifica ation are readily available to CMS upon request through

+the Medicaid agency or the operating agency (if applicable).

+Service Type:

+Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not

+specified in statute.

+Service Title:

 Home Accessibility Adaptations

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

 14 Equipment, Technology, and Modifications 14020 home and/or vehicle accessibility adaptations

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4:

+П

 Home accessibility adaptations are an outcome based vendor service that consists of certain modifications to the private home of the participant (including homes owned or leased by parents/relatives/friends with whom the participant resides).
-The modifications must be necessary due to the participant's disability, to ensure the health, security of, and accessibility for the participant, or which enable the participant to function with greater independence in the home.
-This service may only be used to adapt the participant's primary residence, may not be furnished to adapt homes that are owned, rented, leased, or operated by providers except when there is a needed adaptation for participants residing in a Life Sharing setting and the life sharing host home is owned, rented or leased by the host and not the Life Sharing provider agency.
+The modifications must be necessary due to the participant's disability or medical needs, to ensure the health, security of, and accessibility for the participant, or which enable the participant to function with greater independence in the home.
+This service may only be used to adapt the participant's primary residence.
+For participants with a medically complex condition who need home accessibility adaptations to transition from an institutional setting, the adaptations can occur no more than 180 days prior to the participant moving into their primary residence.
+A provider or OHCDS may not bill for home accessibility adaptations until the participant moves out of the institutional setting and into the participant's primary residence.

-Home accessibility adaptations must have utility primarily for the participant, be an item of modification that the family would not be expected to provide to a family member without a disability, be an item that is not part of general maintenance of the home, and be an item or modification that is not part of room and board costs as defined in 55 Pa.
-Code Chapter 6100.
 Home modifications consist of installation, repair, maintenance, and extended warranties for the modifications; and when necessary to comply with rental/lease agreements, return of the property to its original condition.

-All modifications shall meet the applicable standards of manufacture, design, and installation.
-Modifications shall be specific to the participant's needs and not be approved to benefit the public at large, staff, significant others, or family members; modifications or improvements to the home that are of general utility are excluded.
-All adaptations to the household shall be provided in accordance with applicable building codes.
+All modifications shall meet the applicable standards of manufacture, design, and installation and shall be provided in accordance with applicable building codes.